Topological effect on order-disorder transitions in U(1) sigma models: renormalization to vortex fugacity parameter

 with

-Importantly, the leading order term, Eq.~(\ref{Eq:IV-X-7}), is given by a statistical average over the configuration of a single vortex loop; it is independent of the number $n$.
-This gives the one-loop renormalization to the fugacity parameter,
+Importantly, the leading order term, Eq.~(\ref{Eq:IV-X-7-ap}), is given by an average over the single loop configuration: it is independent of the number $n$.
+In terms of the single-loop average, the renormalization to the fugacity parameter is given by,